ikizhvatov/rpi-home-router/README.md

-# rpi-home-router
-Setting up a Raspberry Pi 4 based home router
+# Raspberry Pi 4 based home router

+This repo describes how to set up RPi 4 as a wireless and wired home router.
+In my case it works with a fiber optic line from Deutsche Telekom.

+## Why

+The router from my previous ISP was too expensive to keep, the one I wanted to have was not yet on sale, and I had a Pi 4 lying around.
+It appeared to be fast and very stable.
+So I decided to stay with it.
+I then extended it with a managed switch to have wired LAN.

 ## Current state

 ### Internet access performance

-#### over wired network
+The connection is throtteld by the ISP to 275/60 Mb/s (down/up).

-- 265/60 Mb/s directly from RPI (hitting the line limit)
+- 265/60 Mb/s directly from the RPi
-- 220/60 Mb/s throughput from devices connected over Ethernet
+- 260/60 Mb/s for the clients connected over ethernert
-- the cap set by the ISP is 275/60 Mb/s

-#### over 5 GHz WiFi
-- 70-80 Mb/s iOS and Win10 clients
-- 40-50 Mb/s mac OS
-- the cap induced by the RPi 4 SDIO interface is 100 Mb/s
+- 80/55 Mb/s for 5GHz WiFi clients (there is a 100 Mb/s limit of the RPi 4 SDIO interface)

 ### Availability
 - working for months without a reboot